 sex+ – Would you say that 'The New American Family' is reserved for middle class, white, privileged sections of society?

 Lauren Brim - Yes, in terms of fertility medicine, that option is reserved more for the middle/upper class because it is very expensive.
 Another big reason why this might affect more of the more affluent white families is that we see a generation, particularly in that demographic, who didn't marry and are now reaching the age where they think that their fertility is about to run out.
 Also a lot of people are choosing not to have babies.
 They are auntie or uncle to friends' kids, have pets, or are playing a role in the community in a different way.
 I would definitely consider that to be part of 'The New American Family'.
-I also feel that some women tell themselves, to cope with longing, that they don't want motherhood or the they are happy with other things.
+I also feel that some women tell themselves, to cope with longing, that they don't want motherhood or that they are happy with other things.
 If the opportunity was provided or if they were more supported they may feel differently.

 sex+ – One of the push backs about alternative family structures is lack of stability.
 Do you think this is true?